baulk/baulk/ReadMe.md

-  -h|--help        Show usage text and quit -v|--version     Show version number and quit -V|--verbose     Make the operation more talkative -F|--force       Turn on force mode. such as force update frozen package -P|--profile     Set profile path. default: $0\config\baulk.json -A|--user-agent  Send User-Agent <name> to server --https-proxy    Use this proxy.
-Equivalent to setting the environment variable 'HTTPS_PROXY'
+  -h|--help        Show usage text and quit -v|--version     Show version number and quit -V|--verbose     Make the operation more talkative -Q|--quiet       Make the operation more quiet -F|--force       Turn on force mode. such as force update frozen package -P|--profile     Set profile path. default: $0\config\baulk.json -A|--user-agent  Send User-Agent <name> to server -k|--insecure    Allow insecure server connections when using SSL -T|--trace       Turn on trace mode. track baulk execution details.
+  --https-proxy    Use this proxy.
+Equivalent to setting the environment variable 'HTTPS_PROXY' --force-delete   When uninstalling the package, forcefully delete the related directories

 Command: